Interview with Amanda Sloan

 The granite cobble used to pave small areas throughout the park was reused local cobble.
 In addition, the wood rails at the edges of the parking lots were recut and reused during configuration of new accessible ramps down to the multiuse path.
 The bench slats were all recycled plastic wood.

 All plants on the plant lists for all three phases were either native or historically adapted to a New England lakeshore environment.
-Most are native—there were two non-native “historic touchstone” plants.
+Most are native, but there were two non-native “historic touchstone” plants.
 The first was the weeping willow, planted because they are not harmful or invasive and were historically seen at the park.
 The other non-native plant was rugosa rose—“Frau Dagmar Hastrup” that is pale pink and behaves itself beautifully!

 Other plant material included aronia arbutifolia (chokeberry), aster, comptonia (sweetfern), rhus aromatica (fragrant sumac), tupelo, oxydendrum, bearberry, sedges, rushes, native grasses such as panicum, pitch pine, juniper, blueberry, bayberry, clethra, rudbeckia, solidago, xanthorhiza simplicissima (yellowroot) … and many more.